Glen Nant

 This short ‘there-and-back’ trail is suitable for everyone.
 It follows a leafy stretch of the River Nant (which gets its name from the old Gaelic word for nettles) to a tranquil picnic site.
 Listen for woodland birds and watch for butterflies and bees attracted to the wildflowers beneath the trees.
 Spot some oaks with many trunks emerging from a single stump – these trees were cut regularly in the past to provide useful new growth every 15 or 20 years.

-Follow the ants for a richly varied trail through atmospheric old oakwoods and thriving new woodland, rich in history and wildlife.
+Follow the winding path through atmospheric oakwoods and thriving new woodland.

-Narrow gravel paths with uneven sections.
-Long steep slopes and several sets of rough steps.
-Some exposed tree roots and potentially wet sections.
-Includes narrow bridges.
+Narrow gravel and grass paths with uneven sections.
+Long steep slopes and several sets

 Along the trail there are interpretation points that tell you more about the trees, plants and insects here, as well as the forest’s part in the local charcoal and iron smelting industry.
 There are several viewpoints too, with glorious glimpses of Ben Cruachan.